whodef/algorithms_and_data_structures/README.md

 - `chore`: updating grunt tasks etc; no production code change
 - `perf`: a commit that improves performance, without functional changes
 - or `build`, `ci`, `revert`, etc.

+Less specific cases:

+- `feat`: A new feature
+- `fix`: A bug fix
+- `docs`: Documentation only changes
+- `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `refactor`: A code change that neither fixes a bug nor adds a feature
+- `perf`: A code change that improves performance
+- `test`: Adding missing tests
+- `chore`: Changes to the build process or auxiliary tools and libraries such as documentation generation

 References: